 This movie is "problematic"—age gaps, incest, power dynamics, toxic masculinity, and graphic sex scenes.
 This isn't a thriller, nor is it erotic.
 Hollywood's immaturity is nowhere to be found, thankfully.

 Veteran French director and provocateur Catherine Breillat is not interested in titillation or politically convenient truth in Last Summer.
-Her straightforward examination of moral collapse is reckless and thrilling; she does not judge Drucker's upper-class sociopath.
+Her straightforward examination of moral weakness is reckless and thrilling; she does not judge Drucker's upper-class sociopath.
 Samuel Kircher is Theo.
 Breillat sexualizes Kircher's petulant, angry young man as if we're seeing him through Anne's empty eyes.
 Yes, he goes psycho.
 He's just a boy.

 Last Summer > Baby Girl in my humble opinion